clarity-team/clarpse/README.md

 [![Build Status](https://travis-ci.org/Zir0-93/clarpse.svg?branch=master)](https://travis-ci.org/Zir0-93/clarpse)
 [![codecov](https://codecov.io/gh/Zir0-93/clarpse/branch/master/graph/badge.svg)](https://codecov.io/gh/Zir0-93/clarpse)

 Clarpse is a lightweight polyglot source code analysis tool built using ANTLRv4.
 Clarpse breaks down a codebase into programming language agnostic components representing common source code constructs such as classes, methods, and fields which can be accessed in an object oriented manner.
-To build the project with maven, run the goal "clean package assembly:single".
-Check out the [releases](https://github.com/Zir0-93/clarpse/releases) page for the latest stable jar.
+Check out the [releases](https://github.com/Zir0-93/clarpse/releases) page for the latest stable release.

 If you have any questions or are interested in adding new functionality, feel free to create an issue to discuss your thoughts/plans.

+# Features

+ - Light weight
+ - Performant
+ - Easy to use
+ - Clean API built on top of AST
+ - Support of comments

-### Terminology
+# Terminology
 | Term                 | Definition                                                                                                                                                                  |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Component            | A language independant source unit of the code, typically represented by a class, method, interface, field variable, local variable, enum, etc ..                                                       |
 |  OOPSourceCodeModel  |                                                  A representation of a codebase through a collection of Component objects.                                                  |
 | Component Invocation | An invocation of an external component found in a source file, typically through type declaration, instantiation, extension, implementation, method invocations and so forth. |

-### Getting Started
+# Getting Started
 ```java
    // Create a new ParseRequestContent Object representing a codebase
    final String code =                       " package com.foo;  "